RiugaBachi/tst/README.md

 ## Testing

-To run the test suites for both assignments:
+To run the test suites for both problems:

 ```bash
 sbt test